-104 Blue Bank, paragraphs 88-89.
+Blue Bank, paragraphs 88-89.

-(and accordingly a real risk that the challenged arbitrator would rely on such opinions without giving proper consideration to the facts and evidence put forward by the parties) is such a challenge likely to be successful.
+The 2018 and 2019 cases confirm that the threshold for this category of challenge remains extremely high.
+Only in circumstances where an independent third party would find circumstances demonstrating the appearance of a firmly held predisposition or prejudgement (and accordingly a real risk that the challenged arbitrator would rely on such opinions without giving proper consideration to the facts and evidence put forward by the parties) is such a challenge likely to be successful.